The Community Cultivators program is back!

 About Community Cultivators:

-We are recruiting up to 15 participants to take part in our full-season program.
-As an Ecosource Community Cultivator, you will help us grow food for local food banks and protect local habitat in our public community gardens.
+We are recruiting up to 30 participants to take part in our program.
+As an Ecosource Community Cultivator, you will help us steward community gardens and grow food for local food banks.
+You will also have the opportunity to learn about creating value-added products from the garden.
 In exchange, we will give you the training, skills and confidence to manage your own garden, and hands-on experience to put your learning into action.

 You commit to: